SEMESTER CONVERSION STEERING COMMITTEE

 - Assist with focusing Back to the Bay on issues and topics relevant to semester conversion.

 Membership: Director of Faculty Development, Director of Online Campus, 2 APGS, 1 library faculty, 4 lecturers from different colleges, 4 regular faculty from different colleges.
 (16 members).
-University Diversity Officer, Co-directors serve as Ex-officio members.
+University Diversity Officer, Director and Associate Director serve as Ex-officio members.

 The mission of the Advising Subcommittee is to assist those responsible for advising students during the conversion from quarters to semesters.